 UW-Madison and immigration requirements mandate adequate health insurance for all international students and their dependents.
 The Student Health Insurance Plan (SHIP) provides comprehensive health coverage for medical issues, mental health counseling, and prescriptions beyond the services provided by UHS.
 SHIP enrollees have access to a network of hospitals across the United States to provide coverage in case of travel during your time at UW-Madison.
 All international students, including exchange applicants, are required to purchase the UW-Madison Student Health Insurance Plan (SHIP).

-Learn more about the importance of SHIP and how to enroll by watching the video below that corresponds to the semester you will be arriving in Madison.
+Learn more about the importance of SHIP and how to enroll by watching the video below.